Are you a sales manager with Big Data? Here are three Predictive Analytics examples for B2B

 CRM and ERP Data Mining is a good start for Predictive Analytics.
 ERP and CRM sales data is one of the most valuable datasets a company can analyse.
 Therefore, sales managers in B2B should first dig this sales data for useful insights.
 Clustering analysis, apriori and behaviour-based forecasting are three good examples of where to start generating value from data.

 How relevant is Predictive Analytics a relevant Topic for your company?
-Please tell us what you think!
+Comment below.